-One of the main sources of stress for both men and women these days is their finances.
+Overcoming barriers to financial wellbeing is one of the main sources of stress for both men and women these days.
 We’re more likely to feel like we can enjoy life and have fewer financial worries when we are financially secure.

 Contrarily, having a lack of money can lead to stress that negatively impacts every aspect of our life, including our relationships and general health and well-being.
 If our financial situation worries us, we probably want to take charge of our financial security.

 We've mentioned 5 factors that hamper our Financial well-being and ways to overcome them to lead a financially secured and peaceful life.